Lori Hernandez Lori Hernandez

 If you are like us, we are DYING to get our dahlias in the ground in the spring!

-So, what are you supposed to do when your tubers start arriving in the mail in mid April, but you can’t plant them out for another MONTH?!?
+So, what are you supposed to do when your tubers start arriving in the mail in mid-April, but you can’t plant them out for another MONTH?!?

 You have 2 options:

 1. Leave them right in the bag they arrived in.
-Be sure to open up the bag to let them “breath” a bit and regulate humidity.
+Be sure to open up the bag to let them “breathe” a bit and regulate humidity.
 Store the bags of tubers in a cool, dark, dry location, such as a basement or garage.
 Do NOT store them in a place that dips below freezing.

 2. Pot them up!
 You can fill a small pot with potting soil and pop the tuber in there.
 Be sure to “plant” it tail down, and head up (look for the “eye” or sprout on the head of the tuber).
 Water the pot sparingly (not too wet, not too dry) and place in a warm, sunny spot.
 The tuber will send up shoots and leave above the soil and roots into the soil.